Ishita-Tiwari/Web-Scraping/README.md

 ##### Note: Before getting started with this, make sure to refer the robots.txt file.
 Each website defines its policies related to crawling in this text file.

-Here is the execution of [Goodreads.py](https://github.com/Ishita-Tiwari/Web-Scraping/blob/main/Goodreads.py)
+Here is the execution of [Goodreads.py](https://github.com/Ishita-Tiwari/Web-Scraping/blob/main/Goodreads.py).
+It takes a couple of seconds to display the data which is essentially because it has to download the entire content first.

 <p align="center">